moostmartijn/homeassistant/README.md

 I made my dumb wired doorbell 'smart' through [this awesome guide](https://frenck.dev/diy-smart-doorbell-for-just-2-dollar/) of [Frenck](https://frenck.dev/).

+If there's no snapshot to show after a re-start of Home Assistant, it will show this doorbell image.

 ### Shopping list
 I love the Shopping list of Home Assistant.
 I keep this shopping list up to date with items I need from the local store.
 Whenever I enter the zone of my local supermarket, Home Assistant sends me the shopping list to my iPhone.